Annobonese Creole: Simple sentences

-The word-for-word English translation of Pay da mina dyielu would be "Father give child money."
+The word-for-word English translation of Pay da mina dyielu would be "Father give girl money."
 In Portuguese, the preposition a precedes the indirect object a menina (a + a contract into à), forming the overall meaning "... to the child."
 Fa d’Ambô lacks the use of this type of prepositional marker before indirect objects.

 Noun classification

 Nouns of Annobonese Creole are generally invariable, without employing grammatical gender or class.
 However, to express the specific gender of an animate noun to differentiate something that is male versus female, napay (male, man) or miela (female) may be added to the root word.
 For example: napay may be joined with mina (child) to form napay mina (boy, son).
 Actually the correct form would be "mina napay" (child male) and "mina namay" (child female).
 The same may be done with miela + mina = miela mina (girl, daughter).
 Again ("mina miela") - (young woman, an adolecense).
 In contrast, for a young male, na-nome (nanome) is used.

 In a sense, namay is female and miela is a woman.
 Nampay or nome is male.